 - CH3COOOH + CH3CHO → CH3CO.O.O.CHOH.CH3 → 2CH3COOH

 Acetic acid manufacturing process description:

 Acetaldehyde in liquid form is fed to the bottom of the reactor along with oxygen (air).
 The reaction initiated by the catalyst to form peracetic acid as an intermediate compound.
-Peracetic acid is so unstable and soon it reacts with other acetaldehyde molecule to form a compound of peroxide.
+Peracetic acid is so unstable and soon it reacts with other acetaldehyde molecules to form a compound of peroxide.
 Two molecules of acetic acid are obtained by the rigorous decomposition of peroxide compound of peracetic acid and acetaldehyde.
-Reactor is designed in a tray tower model so that the separation and conversion of peracetic acid is controlled well.
+The reactor is designed in a tray tower model so that the separation and conversion of peracetic acid are controlled well.
 Peracetic acid has a property of explosion at temperate higher than operating temperature.
-Cooling system is provided to the tower to maintain the temperature ranging from 60-75 oC.
-Separation of acetic acid and unreacted acetaldehyde is done with in the reactor tray tower.
-All the vapours reaches to the top of the column and then passed to condenser for acetic acid recovery.
+A cooling system is provided to the tower to maintain the temperature ranging from 60-75 oC.
+Separation of acetic acid and unreacted acetaldehyde is done within the reactor tray tower.
+All the vapours reach the top of the column and then passed to the condenser for acetic acid recovery.
 Unreacted acetaldehyde is sent back to the reaction column.

-From the worldwide acetic acid production 50% of acetic acid is consumed in producing vinyl acetate, 15% for cellulose acetate , 10% for butyl isopropyl acetate.
-Remaining quantity is used for acetic anhydride, acetanilide, acetyl chloride, acetamide, dimethyl ester, choloroacetic acids manufacturing units.
+From the worldwide acetic acid production, 50% of acetic acid is consumed in producing vinyl acetate, 15% for cellulose acetate, 10% for butyl isopropyl acetate.
+Remaining quantity is used for acetic anhydride, acetanilide, acetyl chloride, acetamide, dimethyl ester, chloroacetic acids manufacturing units.